Devourment

 Devourment is an American death metal band from Dallas, Texas.
-Formed in 1995, the band has split up and reformed three times leaving Brad Fincher as the only original member.
-The current lineup is Ruben Rosas, Chris Andrews, Dave Spencer and Brad Fincher.
+Formed in 1995, the band has split up and reformed three times leaving drummer Brad Fincher as the only original member.
+The current lineup is Fincher, vocalist Ruben Rosas, guitarist Chris Andrews and bassist Dave Spencer.
 The band is currently signed to Relapse Records, and was previously signed to Brutal Bands, United Guttural and Corpse Gristle Records.
 Devourment has also had albums re-released by other labels.

 Since the band's foundation, Devourment released a demo, Impaled, and an album, Molesting the Decapitated, before disbanding due to the jailing of vocalist Ruben Rosas.
 There was a brief reformation of the band during his incarceration, which saw the initial release of the compilation album 1.3.8., and a brief reformation upon his release in 2002.
 The band reformed for a third time in 2005, and has since released two reissues of 1.3.8., two DVDs, and four full-length albums: Butcher the Weak, Unleash the Carnivore, Conceived in Sewage and Obscene Majesty.

-Devourment is one of the most recognized bands in the "slam death metal" microgenre of death metal.

 History

+Early years

 Devourment was formed in 1995 following the breakup of Dallas death metal band Necrocide.
 Necrocide's drummer, Brad Fincher, and guitarist, Braxton Henry, met up with former Meatus vocalist Wayne Knupp to play brutal death metal.
 However, the newly formed band achieved little—Knupp moved back to his hometown of Chicago, and Fincher moved to San Antonio for educational reasons.
 Months later, when the two of them had moved back to Dallas, Henry had formed his own band—Dead Industry.
 Knupp got in contact with someone he had known years earlier, Brian "Brain" Wynn, and they reformed the band.
 This lineup is often cited as the "original".
 The band then developed its first promo, featuring two songs, "Shroud of Encryption" and "Festering Vomitous Mass", which was produced by former and future guitarist Braxton Henry.

 Over the next few months, Kevin Clark (formerly of Sintury) joined the band as a secondary guitarist, and Mike Majewski joined on bass.
 Majewski had previously worked publicizing the band and providing artwork.
 He had first seen Devourment when the band's only song was "Shroud of Encryption".
 The band recorded "Choking on Bile" which they added to their original demo.
 This was released in 1997 by Corpse Gristle Records under the name of Impaled.
 Knupp later left the band "due to some internal problems".
 He was replaced by Ruben Rosas, who played guitars and provided vocals in a local band called Detrimental.